Riverside–Downtown station: History

 The current station opened for Metrolink Riverside Line service on June 14, 1993.
 The original Atchison, Topeka and Santa Fe Railway depot (located about 1000 ft to the northeast) closed on May 15, 1968, when the Grand Canyon was re-routed via Pasadena to replace the discontinued Chief.
 Intercity service at the nearby Union Pacific Railroad station lasted until May 1971.

 Inland Empire–Orange County Line service began on October 2, 1995; Riverside was the terminus of that line until the following year when the extension to San Bernardino opened.
 Amtrak's Southwest Chief began stopping at Riverside in April 2002.
 Metrolink's 91/Perris Valley Line (then the 91 Line), began operating on May 6, 2002.
-Again, Riverside was the terminus until the Perris Valley Line extension opened in 2016.
+Riverside was the terminus until the Perris Valley extension opened in 2016.

 In December 2012, the station was renamed after Joseph Tavaglione, a local businessman and chair of the California Transportation Commission.
+The adjacent Vine Street Mobility Hub opened on January 14, 2024, with 16 bus bays for Riverside Transit Agency and Omnitrans.
+Riverside is a planned stop for the proposed Coachella Valley Rail Service.